 I made this amazing feast for us by accident just by trying to fix a meal based upon things left in the fridge after the initial rush of eating that week's greens from market had passed.
 I found I still had a head of fennel and jicama in the fridge and there were gorgeous local brussels along with a beautiful few stems left of red chard and local organic walnuts in the pantry too.

-Having a love of food since I am very young, an abundance of fresh food available here in California and also having a Hindu spiritual practice with many nearby fantastic Indian cooks, I've found it hard some days to choose one type of cuisine for our meal.
+Having a love of food since I am very young, an abundance of fresh food available in California, where we lived at the time, and also having a Hindu spiritual practice with many nearby fantastic Indian cooks, I've found it hard some days to choose one type of cuisine for our meal.

 This day, I grabbed a can of organic chick peas from the 'emergency' canned rations in the pantry, some half and half, some swiss chard as well as brussel sprouts all on hand.
 I cooked up some quinoa in the morning.

 Fennel Jicama Salad

 Chopped up my fennel using the cutting blade in a cuisinart, same for the jicama after peeling*.
 I did a flash saute of the fennel in olive oil with a bit of salt added to the pan & just cooked a few minutes at most, just to tenderize the fennel.
 I am someone who prefers fennel a bit cooked as opposed to eating it raw.

 Then I threw the whole mess of chopped fennel and jicama into a bowl, added a big healthy splash of extra virgin olive oil, some Meyer Lemon, some salt and pepper, a dash of agave syrup and a healthy dash toasted anise seed** ground up in the mortar and pestle.